kademarsharath/kademarsharath/README.md

 * 🧪 Implement **CI/CD pipelines for data workflows**, ensuring reliability and version control
 * 🛠️ Troubleshoot and optimize **pipeline performance and data quality issues**
 * ☁️ Work with **cloud-based data ecosystems** to enable scalable solutions
+* ☁️ Work with **MLOps systems** to enable scalable prediction and deployment

+---

+### 🤝 Cross-Functional Collaboration

+* 👩‍🔬 Partner with **Data Scientists** to productionize machine learning models and ensure reliable data pipelines for training and inference
+* 📈 Work closely with **Marketing Operations teams** to enable data-driven decision making and campaign performance tracking
+* 🎯 Collaborate with **Campaign Managers** to deliver timely, accurate audience and performance data for optimization

+---

+### 🏆 Key Achievements

+* 🚀 Successfully implemented a **lead scoring model using XGBoost (XGB)** to prioritize high-value prospects and improve conversion efficiency
+* ⚡ Built **real-time data streaming pipelines using Kafka**, enabling near real-time analytics and faster business insights

 ---